SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Materials and Methods

 \textit{Actions.} The policy $\pi$ outputs target joint positions $\action$ as actions, which are tracked by proportional-derivative (PD) controllers at each joint.
+For PD gain settings, we follow prior art \cite{RaibertFarshidian2025WBC, liao2025beyondmimic} that has proven effective in training high-quality tracking policies.

-\textit{Rewards.} Following \cite{liao2025beyondmimic}, we define the reward as $r_t = \rewardfunc(\selfstate, \goalstate) + \mathcal{P}(\selfstate, \bs{a}_t)$, combining tracking reward and penalty terms.
-The tracking term $\rewardfunc$ minimizes errors in root position, root orientation, body link positions (relative to root), body link orientations (relative to root), body link linear velocities, and body link angular velocities between the robot state $\selfstate$ and target $\goalstate$.
-The penalty term $\mathcal{P}$ discourages abrupt action changes, joint limit violations, and undesired contacts.
+\textit{Rewards.} We define the reward as $r_t = \rewardfunc(\selfstate, \goalstate) + \mathcal{P}(\selfstate, \bs{a}_t)$, combining tracking reward and penalty terms.
+The tracking term $\rewardfunc$ minimizes errors in root position, root orientation, body link positions (relative to the root), body link orientations (relative to the root), body link linear velocities, and body link angular velocities between the robot state $\selfstate$ and the target $\goalstate$.
+We additionally include an end-effector position reward that directly optimizes end-effector position errors on key body points (head, both wrists, both ankles).
+We also include anti-shake (angular velocity on the head and wrists) and foot acceleration penalties to encourage smooth foot contacts.
 Detailed reward design is presented in Table~\ref{tab:rl_rewards}.

 \textit{Domain Randomization.} To enhance robustness and generalization across diverse scenarios, we apply systematic domain randomization during training.
-We randomize physical parameters which include friction coefficients ($\mu_s$, $\mu_d$), restitution coefficient ($e$), default joint positions ($\bs{q}_0$), and base center-of-mass position.
+We randomize physical parameters, which include friction coefficients ($\mu_s$, $\mu_d$), the restitution coefficient ($e$), first-frame joint positions ($\bs{q}_0$), and the base center-of-mass position.
 We also periodically apply random perturbations to the robot's root linear and angular velocities to simulate external pushes.
 Additionally, we apply motion perturbation to the target motion commands $\goalstate$ during training to improve robustness.
 All domain randomization parameters are detailed in Table~\ref{tab:rand_runtime_eq}.